 Catheterization may be defined as the introduction of a catheter through the urethra to the bladder.
-A catheter may be placed for purposes such as (1) to prevent or relieve bladder distention due to the patient’s inability to urinate, (2) to empty the bladder prior to instillation or irrigation, (3) used post operatively because bladder cannot function on its own due to anesthesia, (4) to obtain a sterile urine sample free from any genital secretions, (5) to remove urine residue, and (6) to prevent bed wetting among incontinent patients.
+A catheter may be placed for purposes such as (1) to prevent or relieve bladder distention due to the patient’s inability to urinate, (2) to empty the bladder prior to installation or irrigation, (3) used postoperatively because the bladder cannot function on its own due to anesthesia, (4) to obtain a sterile urine sample free from any genital secretions, (5) to remove urine residue, and (6) to prevent bed-wetting among incontinent patients.

 - Urine bag